-• Short rural feeder: A feeder, which is not a CBD feeder or an urban feeder, with total length less than 200 km.
-UID07 Count of sustained interruptions The total number of sustained interruptions that were more than three minutes for each individual NMI within the relevant reporting quarter.
-Relevant reporting quarter means the quarter where supply was restored.
-For example, if an interruption commenced on 30 June and supply was restored on 2 July, the 1 July to 30 September quarter is the relevant reporting quarter.
-Data relating to interruptions on a major event day (as defined in clause 19 of the Electricity Distribution Code) or that are excluded pursuant to clause 6.3.3 and 6.3.4 of the Electricity Distribution Code should not be included.
-UID08 Cumulative hours of interruptions The cumulative total number of hours without supply for sustained interruptions that were more than three minutes for each individual NMI within the relevant reporting quarter.
-Relevant reporting quarter means the quarter where supply was restored.
-For example, if an interruption commenced on 30 June and supply was restored on 2 July, the 1 July to 30 September quarter is the relevant reporting quarter.
-Data relating to interruptions on a major event day (as defined in clause 19 of the Electricity Distribution Code) or that are excluded pursuant to clause 6.3.3 and 6.3.4 of the Electricity Distribution Code should not be included.
-UID09 Count of momentary interruptions The total count of interruptions that were three minutes or less for each individual NMI within the relevant reporting quarter.
-Relevant reporting quarter means the quarter where supply was restored.
-For example, if an interruption commenced at 11.59pm on 30 June and supply was restored at 12.01am on 1 July, the 1 July to 30 September quarter is the relevant reporting quarter.
-Data relating to interruptions on a major event day (as defined in clause 19 of the Electricity Distribution Code) or that are excluded pursuant to clause 6.3.3 and 6.3.4 of the Electricity Distribution Code should not be included.
+• Short rural feeder: A feeder, which is not a CBD feeder or an urban feeder, with total length less than 200 km. erruptions The total number of sustained interruptions that were more than three minutes for each individual NMI within the relevant reporting quarter.
+Relevant reporting quarter means the quarter where outage started.
+For example, if an interruption commenced at 11.59pm on 30 June and supply was restored at 12.01am on 1 July, the 1 April to 30 June quarter is the relevant reporting quarter.
+Data relating to interruptions on a major event day (as defined in clause 19 of the Electricity Distribution Code) or that are excluded pursuant to clause 6.3.3 and 6.3.4 of the Electricity Distribution Code should not be included. nterruptions The cumulative total number of hours without supply for sustained interruptions that were more than three minutes for each individual NMI within the relevant reporting quarter.
+Relevant reporting quarter means the quarter where outage started.
+For example, if an interruption commenced at 11.59pm on 30 June and supply was restored at 12.01am on 1 July, the 1 April to 30 June quarter is the relevant reporting quarter.
+Data relating to interruptions on a major event day (as defined in clause 19 of the Electricity Distribution Code) or that are excluded pursuant to clause 6.3.3 and 6.3.4 of the Electricity Distribution Code should not be included. mentary erruptions The total count of interruptions that were three minutes or less for each individual NMI within the relevant reporting quarter.
+Relevant reporting quarter means the quarter where outage started.
+For example, if an interruption commenced at 11.59pm on 30 June and supply was restored at 12.01am on 1 July, the 1 April to 30 June quarter is the relevant reporting quarter.
+Data relating to interruptions on a major event day (as defined in clause 19 of the Electricity Distribution Code) or that are excluded pursuant to clause 6.3.3 and 6.3.4 of the Electricity Distribution Code should not be included. nr nulative hours nterruptions int of mentary